Bitlend-protocol/bitlend-docs/docs/pages/v1/governance.md

 ## Delegate By Signature

 Delegate votes from the signatory to the delegatee.
-This method has the same purpose as Delegate but it instead enables offline signatures to participate in Compound governance vote delegation.
+This method has the same purpose as Delegate but it instead enables offline signatures to participate in Bitlend governance vote delegation.
 For more details on how to create an offline signature, review [EIP-712](https://eips.ethereum.org/EIPS/eip-712){:target="_blank"}.

 #### COMP